intmus/intas19-20/_28-harmonic-big-picture/dictation4.md

 **Warm-Up**

 This rhythmic warm-up comes from *Mikrokosmos,* a multi-volume series of progressive piano repertoire by the Hungarian composer B&eacute;la Bart&oacute;k.
 Do not attempt to conduct in eighth notes; instead, conduct in large beats as shown.
 The beats will have the value of either two or three eight notes.
-Therefore, conduct 3/8 measures in 1.
+Therefore, conduct 3/8 measures in one.

 **Pitch-Class Sets**